genehack/Git-Wrapper/README.md

 # COMPATIBILITY

+## Windows

 On Win32 Git::Wrapper is incompatible with msysGit installations earlier than Git-1.7.1-preview20100612 due to a bug involving the return value of a git command in cmd/git.cmd.
 If you use the msysGit version distributed with GitExtensions or an earlier version of msysGit, tests will fail during installation of this module.
 You can get the latest version of msysGit on the Google Code project page: [http://code.google.com/p/msysgit/downloads](http://code.google.com/p/msysgit/downloads)

+## Mac OS X

+On Mac OS X Git::Wrapper is incompatible with git installations earlier than Git-1.7.5.
+If you wish to use git 1.7.4 or below, tests will fail during the installation of this module.

 # ENVIRONMENT VARIABLES